 - Clarify the rationale for taking those actions.

-Many organizations report that they have already developed a theory of change, or something like it.
-In many cases, however, a researcher will find that agency’s theory of change is more a statement of aspirations than it is a detailed articulation of cause and effect.
-The EvGen initiative helped affiliated agencies to develop theories of change compatible with evaluation research.
-We never characterized theories of change as synonymous with mission statements.
+Many organizations report that they have already developed a theory of change or something like it.
+In many cases, however, researchers find that an existing theory is more a statement of aspirations rather than a detailed articulation of cause and effect.
+The EvGen initiative helps affiliated agencies to develop theories of change compatible with evaluation research.

 Step 4.
 Logic Model

 A logic model is a detailed, visual depiction of a program’s underlying theory of change, illustrating how the activities of a specific program lead to certain outcomes.
-Logic models are tools for determining which components of a program are designed to achieve specific outcomes, and who each particular component fits into the overall program strategy.
-The content of a logic model depends on the purpose, context, and intended clients or targets of the program.
+Logic models are tools for determining which components of a program are designed to achieve specific outcomes, and how each component fits into an overall program strategy.
+The content of a logic model depends on the purpose, context, and intended objectives of a program.

 At a minimum, however, a logic model should include: